 Please Note that you are viewing the non-styled version of the Ohio Committee For Severe Weather Awareness website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

 The Federal Communications Commission (FCC) designed the Emergency Alert System (EAS) as a tool for officials to quickly send important emergency information targeted to a specific area.
-After conducting extensive tests of competing technologies, the FCC ruled that EAS would be a digital-based automated system and use coding protocols similar to the NOAA Weather Radio Specific Area Message Encoding (SAME).
+The FCC, in conjunction with the Federal Emergency Management Agency (FEMA) and the National Weather Service (NWS), implements the EAS at the federal level.

-Many areas of Ohio have a network of outdoor emergency alert sirens to aid in early notification of weather emergencies.
+The majority of Ohio counties have a network of outdoor emergency alert sirens to aid in early notification of weather emergencies.
 The sirens are designed as an outdoor warning system and may not always be audible in densely populated areas or indoors.
-The siren systems are activated locally and are designed to alert area residents of threatening conditions.
-On flat terrain with no wind, most sirens can be heard up to one mile away over normal background noise.
-Local systems are tested regularly.
+Outdoor siren systems are activated locally and are designed to alert area residents of threatening conditions.
+On flat terrain with low wind, most sirens can be heard up to one mile away over normal background noise.
+Siren systems are tested regularly by the counties.

-For additional information on Ohio’s Emergency Alert System, contact the Ohio Emergency Management Agency at (614) 889-7156 or contact your local emergency management agency to verify your county’s participation in the statewide tornado drill/siren testing.
+For additional information on Ohio’s Emergency Alert System, contact the Ohio Emergency Management Agency at (614) 799-3645, or contact your local emergency management agency to verify your county’s participation in siren testing and the annual statewide tornado drill.

 For more information on the NWS Emergency Alert System visit |